Gioant/Gioant/README.md

 ## Software Developer

-Former Programmer Analyst to now a Software Developer with a focus in Full Stack JavaScript and Web Development.
+A Full Stack Developer specializing in JavaScript and Web Development.
 I bring a unique blend of analytical prowess and programming expertise.
 With a focus on creating immersive web experiences and a passion in building dynamic applications.

 - 🌍  I'm based in Montreal, Canada
 - 🚀  I'm currently working on a weather app!